Logo

 Step 3 – Configure Teams notifications

-Return to the Code Cube portal to configure Teams notifications using your newly created webhook.
+Return to the Code-Cube.io portal to configure Teams notifications using your newly created webhook.

 3.1 Enable notifications